 CENTRAL VALLEY – Whitewater raft the thrilling Pacuare River and experiment with the local cuisine in cooking class

 Included In Your Tuition!

 Visit La Fortuna Waterfall and relax in thermal hot springs.
-On clear days, view the lava flowing from this active volcano but don’t worry, we keep a safe distance.
-Experience a canyoning adventure in Arenal Volcano National Park.
+Enjoy the view of this active volcano but don’t worry, we keep a safe distance.

 Rincón de la Vieja